s-JoL/Open-Llama/README_en.md

 The loss during the process is as follows, basically fluctuating and not decreasing much:
 ![loss](assets/instruct_loss.png)
 ### RLHF
+N/A

+### Server

+Use server.py for single-turn conversation, and chat_server.py for multi-turn conversation.

+Developed based on Gradio.
 ## Performance Comparison

 ### Training Framework